Lisbon University Stadium

 The Lisbon University Stadium (Estádio Universitário de Lisboa) is a unit within the University of Lisbon, and a multivenue park located in Alvalade, Lisbon, comprising several sports facilities, and mostly known for its main venue and namesake, the Estádio de Honra, a multi-use stadium.
 It also includes several indoors arenas, tennis courts, football fields, a golf course, a swimming pool complex and a medical centre.
 It was under direct government management until 2013, when it was integrated in the university.

 History

 The stadium was created as part of the Cidade Universitária de Lisboa, the university campus promoted by the Estado Novo to house (most) faculties of the University of Lisbon.
 It was built following a plan by architects João Simões and Norberto Correia and was inaugurated on May 7, 1956.

 In 1962 the stadium was one of the main stages of the Academic Crisis that would eventually lead to the resignation of the then-Rector of the university (and later Prime Minister of Portugal) Marcello Caetano.

+In 2024, the board of directors of Sporting CP headed by Frederico Varandas renewed the protocol with the University of Lisbon, thus continuing the link that had been in place since 2007, and announced an investment of 3 million euros in the modernisation of the EUL Pole (Lisbon University Stadium Pole) in Lisbon, the home of the club's academy for under-13 football players, athletics and other sports.
+The improvements included the construction of new football pitches, the remodelling of the synthetic turf, the construction of new stands and nine changing rooms, as well as the use of the EUL swimming pool at specific times for Sporting CP's swimming teams and the remodelling and expansion of the administrative building, thus, in addition to men's and women's football, Sporting CP's swimming and rugby departments would also benefit from the works.

 Venues

 Estádio de Honra

-The capacity of the Estádio de Honra is 8,000 spectators.
+The capacity of the Estádio de Honra is 3,677 spectators.
 It is used as the home stadium of Portugal national rugby union team matches.
 It also hosted the 1994 World Junior Championships in Athletics.